mqmanan/CreatureCare/README.md

 Once logged in, the user sees a welcome screen that displays their username & the functionalities of the applicaiton (including stretch goals).

-The main functionalities for the user is the `Add Patient` & `Schedule Appointment` features.
+For now, the main functionalities for the user is the `Add Patient` & `Schedule Appointment` features.
 The user is able to add a pet (only under their profile only) and schedule an appointment (only for their pets).

 To view the list of pets they added into the application, a user can see their profile at `Profile` which will also show them a list of their pets.
 (Future stretch goals includes an appointment list for each pet here.)

 ### Admins